NeymarL/RFID-Subway-Card-Mangement-System/README.md

-# RFID Subway Card Simulation System
+# RFID Subway Card Mangement System

-This project implements an RFID subway card simulation system.
+This project implements an RFID subway card management system.
 Subway card is an electronic wallet useing radio frequency (RFID) technology, non-contact IC card as a transaction fee payment media.
 The goal of our system is making use of advanced computer networks, automatic control, information processing, communications and other technologies to establish a application system of the subway card's issuance, consumption and settlement.

 The system is written in C++ with Qt5.